What Are Mentorship Programs? Definition, Types & Use Cases

 • A failure to monitor program data and make needed adjustments: If your mentorship program isn’t flexible and can’t adapt based on feedback and measured outcomes, you will struggle to find any real success.
 Doubly so if you aren’t monitoring your program regularly and making as-needed adjustments, even in the middle of your program cycles.

-Mentoring Programs Benefit Organizations and People
+Effective Mentorship Programs Benefit Both Organizations and People

 No mentoring program will work out of the box, but there are several strategies you can use to make sure your mentoring programs get as close as possible to your desired results: